SAE J1939 Cybersecurity. How to Secure Trucks and other Commercial Vehicles.

 This article derives from our field experience and understanding of SAE J1939 cybersecurity.
 It reflects our expert professional view of the subject, rather than just being an explanation of the standards.
 The conclusions and proposed courses of action you will find later in this article are not academic, but realistic examples that you can use as guidelines for implementation.

-Who are the threat actors targeting heavy-duty vehicles?
+Who are the threat actors targeting commercial vehicles?

 Know your enemy.

-When you consider which threat actors are motivated to attack heavy-duty vehicles, it’s important to look beyond normal civilian considerations.
-Heavy-duty vehicles often form part of critical economic and social infrastructure, including heavy industry, agriculture, emergency, and military services.
+When you consider which threat actors are motivated to attack commercial vehicles, it’s important to look beyond normal civilian considerations.
+Trucks, heavy-duty, and other commercial vehicles often form part of critical economic and social infrastructure, including heavy industry, agriculture, emergency, and military services.

 The three main categories you should look at when considering potential attackers are: